grafana/grafana/docs/sources/auth/generic-oauth.md

 ### Role mapping

-By default the user is assigned the role `Viewer` if `role_attribute_path` doesn't return a role for the user, this is not always desirable and can be disabled by setting `role_attribute_strict = true`, which will deny the user access if no role or an invalid role is returned.
+If  the`role_attribute_path` property does not return a role, then the user is assigned the `Viewer` role by default.
+You can disable the role assignment by setting `role_attribute_strict = true`.
+It denies user access if no role or an invalid role is returned.

 **Basic example:**